profsmith89/ctps/_sources/glossary.md

 **attributes:** Python objects can be complex things with many different pieces to them.
 These object pieces are what computer scientists call attributes.

+**background:** when you launch a program through the shell, it can be run in *foreground* or *background*.
+When run in the foreground, the program must terminate before the shell prompt reappears.
+When run in background, the shell prompt reappears as soon as the program launches.
+The program's output and shell's output will then be interleaved as each executes concurrently.
+Having the capacity to run a program in background allows us to launch a server in background and then use the shell to run the client.

+**binary data:** normally we think of data as representing something, like a string or an integer, but binary data are data that we think of only as what they're made of: **bits**.

 **bind:** the term used when pairing an actual parameter with its formal parameter during a function call.

 **blocking** and **non-blocking calls:** in a blocking call, your script doesn't continue its execution until the work in the call is complete.
 This is the type of function call we have learned to build.
 A non-blocking function call is our introduction to concurrency in computation.
 The call doesn't finish its work before returning to the caller.
 It causes two processes to run concurrently!